 At the time, ribbon microphones outperformed condenser mics in frequency response, clarity, and realism.

-The RCA 44-BX is also featured in My New Microphone’s Top 12 Best Vintage Microphones (And Their Best Clones).
+The original RCA 44-BX is featured in the following My New Microphone articles:

 To learn more about microphone history and the inventors of each mic type, check out my article Mic History: Who Invented Each Type Of Microphone And When?

 So far, we've discussed the basics of how ribbon microphones work: A ribbon-shaped diaphragm moves with incoming sound waves within a magnetic structure to produce a mic signal.

 Let's now get into the nitty-gritty of how ribbon microphones work.

 To best understand the functioning of a ribbon microphone, let's start by learning about the ribbon element/baffle.

 The ribbon transducer element (also known as the ribbon baffle) refers to the entire transducer element of the ribbon microphone.
 The baffle is the key component responsible for converting sound (mechanical wave energy) into audio (electrical energy).

 Let's have a look at a famous ribbon microphone's transducer element.
 The ribbon baffle of the Royer R-121 ribbon microphone is pictured below: